 Homework can be a chore for any child, but there could just be one way to entice kids to do their daily homework: technology!
-As noted in the Bangkok Post, data analytics, artificial intelligence, and machine learning technology are enriching the learning environment for children in Thailand, with new education community, eLernity Thailand recently being launched by NetDragon Thailand.
+As noted in the Bangkok Post, data analytics, artificial intelligence, and machine learning technology are enriching the learning environment for children in Thailand, with new education community, eLernity Thailand launched by NetDragon Thailand.

 Homework with an Outcome